Facial Masks + Treatments

 The Best Facial Masks and Skin Treatments

 Depending on the type of tool or ingredients used, skincare treatments can deliver results for dullness, acne, dryness, aging skin, and more.
 To find the best facial treatment for you, consider your skin type.
 Acne-prone or dull?
 Look for clay masks (like Find Clarity Purifying Mask or Photos, Please Brightening Tightening Mask) to unclog pores and exfoliate away dead skin cells.
 Feeling dry?
 A soothing gel formula, such as Look Alive Hydrating Plumping Mask, can restore thirsty skin.
-An Emergency Eye Mask can depuff and restore dark circles and bags.
 If you’re sensitive and prone to redness, irritation, or inflammatory skin conditions such as eczema or psoriasis, use skin treatments sparingly (think 1-4x per month) and opt for gentler, pH-balanced formulas, such as The Shortcut Overnight Facial.
 You can also consider performing a patch test (apply a small amount to your neck) to see how your skin reacts.

 How to Apply Skin Treatments and Masks